shreyasarker/Datacamp-Learning-2025/01-intro-to-python-for-data-science/README.md

-# 📘 Intro to Python for Data Science
+# 📘 Introduction to Python for Data Science

-This directory contains notes, code, and a mini-project based on the **"Intro to Python for Data Science"** course on [DataCamp](https://www.datacamp.com/).
+## 📖 Description

+Python is a general-purpose programming language that’s becoming increasingly popular for data science.
+Companies around the world use Python to extract insights from data and gain a competitive edge.

+Unlike general Python tutorials, this course focuses specifically on Python for data science.
+In this course, you’ll learn powerful techniques to store and manipulate data, and you'll be introduced to key tools used in real-world data analysis.

 ---

-## 📂 Folder Structure

-- `notes.md` – Concise summaries of key concepts from the course.
-- `practice.ipynb` – Hands-on coding examples and exercises.
-- `mini-project.ipynb` – A small project to apply the concepts learned.
-- `README.md` – Overview of the course and structure.
+## 🧠 Topics Covered

+### 🐍 Python Basics
+An introduction to the core concepts of Python.
+Learn how to use Python interactively and via scripts, create your first variables, and understand essential data types.

+### 📋 Python Lists
+Learn to store, access, and manipulate data using lists — a key step toward efficiently handling large data sets.

+### 🔧 Functions and Packages
+Discover how to use built-in functions, methods, and Python packages to write cleaner, more efficient code and avoid reinventing the wheel.

+### 📊 NumPy
+NumPy is a core package for scientific computing in Python.
+Learn to work with powerful NumPy arrays and explore basic data exploration techniques.

 ---

-## 🧠 What You'll Learn

-- Python basics: variables, data types, and arithmetic
-- Working with lists and list methods
-- Writing functions and using built-in methods
-- Introduction to packages
-- Introduction to NumPy for numerical operations

----

-## 🚀 Mini Project Idea

-Build a **BMI Calculator** using Python and NumPy.
-You'll calculate Body Mass Index from height and weight data and explore simple data manipulations.

----

-## 📌 Prerequisites

-- Basic familiarity with Python
-- Jupyter Notebook or any Python IDE (e.g., VS Code)
-- NumPy (install via `pip install numpy` if needed)

----

 ## 📜 License

 This repository is licensed under the MIT License.
-Feel free to fork, use, and contribute!
+Feel free to fork, use, adapt, and contribute!

 ---